 - Let sit for 24-48 hours.
 (Basically, you want it to be completely dry.)

 - When the hydrogen peroxide has evaporated, sweep or use a shop vac to vacuum up the baking soda.
 (It is NOT good for a regular vacuum to suck up a bunch of baking soda.
 I actually ruined one of our vacuums during this process.
-The shop vac that we bought worked great, I just had to REALLY clean out the filter afterwards.)
+This shop vac that we bought worked great; I just had to REALLY clean out the filter afterwards.)

 - Repeat until the smell is gone.
 I repeated this process two times and the smell was gone, but I did it a third time for good measure!